Distinguished Woman Chemist

 The purpose of this award is to recognize the work of women chemists, who have contributed significantly to chemical research or development in either academia, government agencies or industry.

-The award consists of S$2000, a certificate and a medal.
-The award will be presented at the Singapore National Chemistry Meeting (ChnmSG) annually from 2021.
+The award consists of S$2000, a certificate, and a medal.
+The award will be presented at one of the forthcoming conferences organized by SNIC in Singapore in 2025.
 This prestigious award is presented once to a researcher for her lifetime and will not be considered again.

 Selection Committee

-The President of SNIC appointed the following to evaluate the applications for the award in 2021.
+The President of SNIC appointed the following to evaluate the applications for the award for the year 2025.

 Application